DUCATI HYPERMOTARD 1100 (2007 - 2012) Review

 - Decent levels of kit

 Overall ratingNext up: Ride & brakes

-Ducati has come up with a genuinely and refreshingly different motorcycle with the Ducati Hypermotard.
-It offers all the fun of a conventional supermoto motorcycle with its light and agile handling, and a pathological penchant for wheelies, but thanks to its big n’smooth 1078cc V-twin engine, comfy seat and roomy riding position the Ducati Hypermotard is practical too.
+The Ducati Hypermotard 1100 is a new kind of motorcycle.
+It offers all the fun of a conventional supermoto motorcycle with its light and agile handling, and a pathological penchant for wheelies.
+But thanks to its big n’smooth 1078cc V-twin engine, comfy seat and roomy riding position the Ducati Hypermotard is practical too.
 Kind of!